Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 However, other smartphones are capable of reducing the refresh rate below 60 Hz depending on the content displayed, reaching 24/30 Hz Hz if a video is played at 24/30 FPS or even reducing the rate to 1 Hz if static content such as an e-book is displayed.
 In this way, battery consumption is reduced, since certain contents do not benefit from a high refresh rate.

-In addition to a high refresh rate, the Huawei P50 Pro has a 300 Hz sampling rate , which is especially interesting if you are a gamer to record your keystrokes as soon as possible.
+In addition to a high refresh rate, the Huawei P50 Pro has a sampling rate of 300 Hz, which is especially interesting if you are a gamer to record your keystrokes as soon as possible.

 In addition to having a high refresh rate, the Huawei P50 Pro screen offers a wide color range, being able to cover 100% of the DCI-P3 gamut.